theplanet-earth/theaction/README.md

 ### 2. 🔐 Define Organization-Level Secrets for `theaction`

-Because `theaction` is a **public repo**, you can use organization-level secrets to allow its workflows to push images.  📘 [How to create organization-level secrets](https://docs.github.com/en/actions/how-tos/writing-workflows/choosing-what-your-workflow-does/using-secrets-in-github-actions#creating-secrets-for-an-organization)
+Because `theaction` is a **public repo**, you can use organization-level secrets to allow its workflows to push images.

-Create the following secrets:
+Create the following secrets. 📘 [How to create organization-level secrets](https://docs.github.com/en/actions/how-tos/writing-workflows/choosing-what-your-workflow-does/using-secrets-in-github-actions#creating-secrets-for-an-organization)

 #### ✅ `GH_PAT` (for GitHub code access)

-using the value of the fine-grained PAT called `docker-autobuild` with:
+Use the value of the fine-grained PAT called `docker-autobuild`.

+- 🕓 Validity: Max 30 days
+- 🔒 Token type: **Fine-grained personal access token**
+- 🔧 Permissions:
   - Access: `@theplanet-earth`
   - Repository access:
-  - `theosm`
+    - `theplanet-earth/theosm`
-  - `thedashboard`
+    - `theplanet-earth/thedashboard`
-  - `thehumongous`
+    - `theplanet-earth/thehumongous`
-  - `theburden`
+    - `theplanet-earth/theburden`
-  - `theshort`
+    - `theplanet-earth/theshort`
   - Repository permissions:
     - ✅ Read access to metadata
     - ✅ Read and Write access to code

 #### 🐙 `GHCR_TOKEN` (for GitHub Container Registry access)

-using the value of the (**classic**) PAT called `container-registry` with:
+Use the value of the (**classic**) PAT called `container-registry`.

+- 🕓 Validity: Max 30 days
+- 🔒 Token type: **Personal access tokens (classic)**
+- 🔧 Scopes:
   - `write:packages` → Upload to GHCR
   - `read:packages` → Download from GHCR
   - `delete:packages` → Delete from GHCR

 Again, this tokens must be generated under the **Developer Settings** of the account `andreagalle`.